yugabyte/yugabyte-db/docs/content/preview/admin/yb-ctl.md

 ##### --replication_factor, -rf

 Specifies the number of replicas for each tablet.
 This parameter is also known as Replication Factor (RF).
 Should be an odd number so that a majority consensus can be established.
-A miniumum value of `3` is needed to create a fault-tolerant cluster since `1` signifies that there is no only 1 replica with no fault tolerance.
+A minimum value of `3` is needed to create a fault-tolerant cluster as `1` signifies that there is no only 1 replica with no fault tolerance.

 This value also sets the default number of YB-Master servers.